Josh Smith Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.92 team ERA ranks eighth among all league pitching staffs.
+- The Giants have the seventh-ranked team ERA across all league pitching staffs (3.90).

-- Giants pitchers combine to allow 119 home runs (one per game), the third-fewest in baseball.
+- Giants pitchers combine to give up the third-fewest home runs in baseball (121 total, one per game).

-- Alexander (6-2 with a 4.01 ERA and 18 strikeouts in 33 2/3 innings pitched) gets the start for the Giants, his sixth of the season.

-- In his last time out on Wednesday against the Los Angeles Angels, the lefty tossed zero innings, allowing three earned runs while surrendering three hits.
+- In his last appearance on Sunday against the Oakland Athletics, the righty went 5 1/3 innings, giving up five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.